Black Friday Sale is Live—Save up to 80% Now

 Description

-New International Commentary on the Old Testament (NICOT): The Books of Joel, Obadiah, and Jonah
+New International Commentary on the New Testament (NICNT): The Book of Acts

 For the Olive Tree Bible App